So, you want to get started in the wonderful world of airsoft?

 Airsoft Game Types

-Before you and I go over the rules of airsoft, I feel it is important to also explain the types of airsoft games there are to play.
+Before we go over the rules of airsoft, I feel it is important to also explain the types of airsoft games there are to play.

 I can’t list every single variation, as the sky is literally the limit, but this will be a good selection of the most common games, and some uncommon ones to whet your curiosity.